Can you get life insurance life insurance if you have health problems?

 Compare rates from trusted carriers that accept less-than-optimum health.

-- Diabetes (Type 1 or Type 2)
+- Diabetes (Type 1 or Type 2) including complications

 - Heart attack or heart disease (post-treatment)

-- High blood pressure or cholesterol
+- High blood pressure, cholesterol, or CAD

 - Asthma or COPD